-That means making sure your website is compatible with desktop, tablet and mobile.
-And not only that, but it’s also important to ensure that your business is easily accessible across socials, Youtube and other digital platforms.
+That means making sure your website is compatible with desktop, tablet, and mobile.
+And not only that, but it’s also important to ensure that your business is easily accessible across social, Youtube, and other digital platforms.

-While potential customers are perusing their phones on the train, the toilet or in front of the TV, you have the opportunity to capture their attention.
+While potential customers are perusing their phones on the train, on the toilet, or in front of the TV, you have the opportunity to capture their attention.
 So make sure you’re doing it the mobile way.